Recursive Models for Long-Horizon Reasoning: Experiments

-\textbf{Context Efficiency.}\quad Recursive models also enjoy context efficiency.
-Define \emph{trajectory length} as the total tokens generated across all recursive calls, and \emph{active context length} as the maximum context actually used at any step.
+\paragraph{Context Efficiency.} Across both tasks, recursive models separate total work from active context.
+Define \emph{trajectory length} as the total tokens generated across all recursive calls, and \emph{active context length} as the maximum number of visible tokens used at any step.
 Figure~\ref{fig:context_length} shows that trajectory length grows rapidly with problem size, while active context length stays bounded.
-This gap widens as problems become harder, highlighting the benefit of recursive decomposition: the model can explore deep search trees without exceeding its context limit.
+For Go, we measure active context directly from each method's visibility mask on all 10K IID held-out roots.
+The maximum is 16,356 tokens for CoT, 595 for PENCIL, and 54 for the recursive model, a $303\times$ reduction over CoT and an $11\times$ reduction over PENCIL.